Brenden-Dean-Perry/HTML-CSS/README.md

 When using Flexbox, you can control the direction of the layout using the `flex-direction` property.
 Other common properties include `justify-content`, which controls the alignment of items along the main axis, and `align-items`, which controls the alignment of items along the cross axis.

 Setting flex=1 on a child element of a flex container will make that element grow to fill the available space in the container.
+This is because the `flex` property is a shorthand for `flex-grow`, `flex-shrink`, and `flex-basis`.
+When you set `flex: 1`, it means that the element should grow to fill any available space in the container, while also allowing it to shrink if necessary and setting its initial size to 0.

 Example of a flex container with flex-direction set to row and column-reverse: